NoahBres/LearnRoadRunner/docs/straight-test.md

 - Run the `StraightTest` opmode.
 The opmode will print the x and y distance traveled once finished.
 - Your bot may drift to one side.
 This will be fixed later once translational and heading PID is enabled.
 - Measure how far your bot travels during the `StraightTest` (with a tape measure).
-Then compare the measured value with the telemetry's `X` value.
+Then compare the measured value with the telemetry's `finalX` value.
-- If the reported `X` value does not match up with the measured distance, multiply `GEAR_RATIO` in `DriveConstants.java` (or in the variable sidebar for testing) by `measured distance / reported x value`.
+- If the reported `finalX` value does not match up with the measured distance, multiply `GEAR_RATIO` in `DriveConstants.java` (or in the variable sidebar for testing) by `measured distance / reported x value`.
 - You may want to do this more than once to fine tune the localization.
 Even a 1% increase in accuracy makes a difference.

 ### Strafe Test

 - Run the `StrafeTest` opmode.
 The opmode will print the x and y distance traveled once finished.
 - Your bot may drift forward or back quite a bit.
 This will be fixed later once translational and heading PID is enabled.
-- Measure how far your bot travels during the `Strafe` (with a tape measure).
-Then compare the measured value with the telemetry's `Y` value.
+- Measure how far your bot travels during the `StrafeTest` (with a tape measure).
+Then compare the measured value with the telemetry's `finalY` value.
-- If the reported `Y` value does not match up with the measured distance, set the `LATERAL_DISTANCE` variable `SampleMecanumDrive.java` (or in the variable sidebar for testing) by `measured distance / reported xy value`.
+- If the reported `finalY` value does not match up with the measured distance, set the `LATERAL_DISTANCE` variable `SampleMecanumDrive.java` (or in the variable sidebar for testing) to `measured distance / reported y value`.
 - You may want to do this more than once to fine tune the localization.
 Even a 1% increase in accuracy makes a difference.

 ## Troubleshooting